 Myth 2: Audited software is more secure than software which hasn’t been audited

 Another myth is that “audited software is more secure than software which hasn’t been audited”.
 Some people tell you that audits conducted three years ago are some kind of guarantee that this code is secure.
 This is wrong, of course.

 For instance, there were two independent audits of the well-known OpenVPN software in 2017.
 Vulnerabilities were fixed, everything seemed to be okay.
 However, Guido Vranken discovered four critical security vulnerabilities afterwards.
 This example shows that security audits won’t discover every possible vulnerability in somebody’s source code.
 It isn’t actually the purpose of audits to find every possible security vulnerability in code.

 Furthermore, you have to keep in mind that developers aren’t obliged to fix any bugs found by auditors.
 They can just say “We won’t fix that”.
 They can also try to fix a vulnerability and introduce a new one or even more.

-Another aspect is time: An audit conducted one, two or three years ago may be already irrelevant because developers modified hundreds of lines of code.
+Another aspect is time: An audit conducted one, two or three years ago may be already irrelevant because developers modified hundreds of lines of code or dependencies got updated.

 Myth 3: Many reported issues mean insecurity